-Intel® Virtualization Technology requires a computer system with an enabled Intel® processor, BIOS, virtual machine monitor (VMM) and, for some uses, certain platform software enabled for it.
+[±] Intel[®] Virtualization Technology requires a computer system with an enabled Intel[®] processor, BIOS, virtual machine monitor (VMM) and, for some uses, certain platform software enabled for it.
 Functionality, performance or other benefits will vary depending on hardware and software configurations and may require a BIOS update.
 Software applications may not be compatible with all operating systems.
 Please check with your application vendor.

-Intel, Pentium, Itanium, Xeon, Intel SpeedStep, Intel Core, and the Intel logo are trademarks or registered trademarks of Intel Corporation or its subsidiaries in the United States and other countries.
+Intel, Pentium, Itanium, Xeon, Intel SpeedStep, and and the Intel logo are trademarks of Intel Corporation in the U.S. and other countries..